-I'm in a committed open/poly relationship with a lovely human being (Justbeinghere) who is transparent, honest, communicative, independent and passionate about making new connections with people.
+I'm in a committed, long-distance open/poly relationship with a lovely human being (Justbeinghere) who is transparent, honest, communicative, independent and passionate about making new connections with people.
 I hope that doesn't deter you from writing!

 I'm incredibly sarcastic and dead-pan (except when I'm over the top), oh, and I love irony--which is why I'm always serious (I'll let you do the math on this one).
 When the occasion calls, I can also be professional (don't ask me about estate planning).
 Turns of phrase, apropos remarks and double entendre are a treat (read: I was a rhetoric major); I believe that conversations are more than just the conveyance of thoughts and desires--they are events, happenings and journeys.
 (JL Austin, Derrida, Wittgenstein, Cavell, etc.)

 I graduated from U. C. Berkeley in 2007.
 College was the best thing that ever happened to me.
 After 18 years of living in a community that did not always endorse the equality of love for all human beings, and one that at times frowned upon other creeds, cultures and philosophies, Berkeley was the city/Academy that changed my life.
 I told myself that I would never move back home.

 I'm relatively happy with the progress that has been made since those younger years, but I would love [ed. note: need] to meet others who share a passion for compassionate politics, who have a compassionate philosophy, and who are not too jaded by reality just yet--though I'm flexible on the level of jadedness.